osohq/oso/docs/content/any/reference/tooling/ide/_index.md

 ### Want support for your IDE of choice?

-Let us know by using our chat on the bottom right to send us a Slack message.
 Let us know by using our chat on the bottom right to send us a message.